JMRMEDEV/frontend-course/lesson-3/README.md

 The great magic word for this is **`document.getElementById()`**, which gets a reference to an HTML element through its id.
 But...
 What is an id?

 Well, in HTML, the tags have the **`id`** attribute, that as the name says, is used to identify each element.
-We could have different elements with the same id, which would translate in unexpected behaviour.
-The best thing is to assign a unique **id** to each element.
+An **id must be unique**: no two elements on the same page should share the same id.
+Reusing an id is invalid HTML and leads to unpredictable results (for example, `document.getElementById` will only ever hand you back one of them).
+If you need to label several elements together, use a **class** instead (as we saw in the CSS lesson).
 This **id** is recommended to be related to the element itself.
 For example **`id=awesome-header-1`**.
 Let's see an example:

 ```
 <h1 id="header1">Hi there!</h1>